mrprajesh/_vim/README.md

    $HOME/.vimrc or $HOME/_vimrc for windows

-For windows, you need to install git and curl before running vim with this vimrc.
+You need to install git and curl before running vim with this vimrc.

 Install plugins from inside vim by running the command